5 Customer Retention Strategies to Keep Your HVAC Customers Coming Back in 2019

 Strategy #2: Learn the Secret of the Unexpected Perk

-Sometimes it’s better to be proactive with a benefit, giveaway, or gift than reactive.
+Sometimes it’s better to be proactive with a benefit, giveaway, or gift, rather than reactive.
 A freebie or discount can help soothe an angry customer, but the surprise of a little gift to a satisfied customer can nudge them over the edge to become a delighted customer — your newest advocate.

 Predetermine the perks that your technicians and salespeople have the power to give away ahead of time, and don’t limit it to discounts.
 A doggie biscuit or helping hand are also perks, especially because it shows that you took notice of something besides the task at hand.
 Make it a company-wide goal to look for ways to help and delight a customer beyond their HVAC need.
 This shows you care and desire to build a relationship.